-This guide is intended to help you construct the first draft of your resume.
+This guide is intended to help you construct and refine your resume.
 The sample resumes illustrate some of the different ways information can be presented to an employer, but do not include samples of all the available styles and formats.
 For additional guidance, make an appointment with either a Peer Advisor or a member of the professional staff at the Career Center.

 Make an appointment with a Peer Advisor by calling the Career Center Front Desk at 315-859-4346.